A Few Comments on Classical Electrodynamics: 4.2 Comments on Hydrodynamics

 or using a vector analysis identity to the second term of the above equation:

 \be {\partial{\vec{v}}\over{\partial t}} + {({\vec{\nabla} \times {\vec{v}}}) \times {\vec{v}}} = -{{{\vec{\nabla}}p}\over{\rho}} - {{\vec{\nabla}}{\phi}} \ee

 where $\vec{v}$ is the velocity of an fluid element for which such laws can be applicable, $p$ is the fluid pressure and $\phi$ is the potential per unit mass for any potential force present.
-We can derive some important laws from eqn.(86).
-The first one is the equation for vorticity $(\Omega = {\vec{\nabla} \times {\vec{v}}})$ and is obtained by taking curl of eqn.(87):
+We can derive some important laws from Eq.(35).
+The first one is the equation for vorticity $(\Omega = {\vec{\nabla} \times {\vec{v}}})$ and is obtained by taking curl of Eq.(36):

 \be {\partial{\vec{\Omega}}\over{\partial t}} + {{\vec{\nabla}} \times ({\vec{\Omega}} \times {\vec{v}})} = 0 \ee